hanabi/hanabi.github.io/Reference.md

 ### Prompts in Multi-Color Variants

 * In multi-color variants, *Prompts* apply to the card with the most positive information.
+(Players are **not** supposed to use information from negative clues.)
 * For example, in a 3-player rainbow game:
   * Red 2 is played on the stacks.
   * Alice clues red to Cathy, touching a red 4 as a *Play Clue*.
 This is a *Prompt* on Bob for a red 3.